Nick Timothy: Early life

-Career
+Early career

 Early posts (2001–2010)

 Following his graduation, Timothy worked at the Conservative Research Department (CRD) for three years, from 2001 to 2004.
 In 2004, Timothy left the Conservative Research Department to work as corporate affairs adviser for the Corporation of London.
-In 2005, Timothy took up a post as a policy adviser for the Association of British Insurers.
-In 2006, Timothy returned to politics after two years in the financial sector, spending a year working for Theresa May - the first of three posts on May's staff.
+He took up a post in 2005 as a policy adviser for the Association of British Insurers.
+In 2006, Timothy returned to politics after two years in the financial sector, spending a year working for Theresa May – the first of three posts on May's staff.
 In 2007, Timothy returned to the CRD, where he worked for a further three years.

-Home Office (2010–2015)
+May Home Office (2010–2015)

 In 2010, Theresa May was appointed Secretary of State at the Home Office and appointed Timothy as a special adviser, focusing on police reform, immigration, and counter-terrorism policy.
 He spent five years working for the Home Secretary, before leaving, in 2015, to become a Director at the New Schools Network (NSN).

 New Schools Network (2015–2016)

 While at the NSN he spoke in favour of ending the 50% Rule which requires oversubscribed Free Schools to allocate half of their places without reference to faith.

 During this time, Timothy wrote a regular column for ConservativeHome where he covered a range of issues in addition to the national security threat from China.
 This included describing the Climate Change Act 2008 as a “unilateral and monstrous act of self-harm” for British industry, criticising the Treasury for ignoring “evidence that mass immigration can hold down wages and displace some workers from the labour market”, and calling for a “coherent governing philosophy with the interests of ordinary people at its heart.”

-In 2015, Timothy wrote an article to express his worry that the People's Republic of China was effectively buying Britain's silence on allegations of Chinese human rights abuse and opposing China's involvement in sensitive sectors such as the Hinkley Point C nuclear power station.
-He criticised David Cameron and George Osborne for "selling our national security to China" and asserted that "the Government seems intent on ignoring the evidence and presumably the advice of the security and intelligence agencies."
+In 2015, Timothy wrote an article to express his concern that the People's Republic of China was effectively buying Britain's silence on allegations of Chinese human rights abuse and opposing China's involvement in sensitive sectors such as the Hinkley Point C nuclear power station.
+He criticised David Cameron and George Osborne for "selling our national security to China" and said that "the Government seems intent on ignoring the evidence and presumably the advice of the security and intelligence agencies."
 He warned that security experts were worried that the Chinese could use their role in the programme to build weaknesses into computer systems which would allow them to shut down Britain's energy production at will and argued that "no amount of trade and investment should justify allowing a hostile state easy access to the country's critical national infrastructure."

 In October 2016, the Health Service Journal rated him as the fifth most influential person in the English NHS in 2016.

 Timothy has stated that he voted to leave the European Union in the 2016 membership referendum.